Code-Institute-Submissions/sipostudent-Milestone-Project-1/README.md

 - Audio players – which is an embedded HTML sound element containing an audio source and can be triggered by pressing the relevant button marked “Play to learn more.”

 - HTML5 video – for the purpose of playing video media.
-The website includes two videos which although not directly related to the purpose for which I intended, that being cooking tutorials, are aligned with the honey theme which I have maintained throughout the website.
+The website includes two videos which although not directly related to the purpose for which I intended, that is cooking tutorials, are aligned with the honey theme which I have maintained throughout the website.
 YouTube footage (free for commercial use) has been utilised for displaying my competency in applying the correct code to generate functionality.

 - Images – all emphasise the chosen website theme (honey) to keep cohesion within content whilst generating and maintaining user engagement.